-As interest in bedded packs grows, it will be important to better understand milk quality, udder health and hygiene on farms using these housing alternatives.
-Understanding mastitis risk for cattle housed on bedded packs will be especially important for organic dairy farmers, as they have limited effective options for treating intramammary infections (Ruegg, 2009).
-Traditionally, bedded packs have been thought to increase risk of mastitis due to the presence of pathogenic bacteria(Black et al., 2014)(Hogan et al., 1989; Rowbotham and Ruegg, 2016)(Fairchild et al., 1982; Rowbotham and Ruegg, 2016)(Hogan and Smith, 1997; Zdanowicz et al., 2004; Rowbotham and Ruegg, 2016)(Neave et al., 1966) (Black et al., 2014) and the favorable moisture and temperature for the growth of these pathogens (Favero et al., 2015).
+As interest in bedded packs grows, it is important to better understand milk quality, udder health and hygiene on farms using these housing alternatives.
+Understanding mastitis risk for cattle housed on bedded packs is especially important for organic dairy farmers, as they have limited effective options for treating intramammary infections (Ruegg, 2009).
+As mastitis-causing bacteria may thrive in the conditions found in composting bedded packs (Black et al., 2014), previous work studying mastitis risk and bedding would suggest bedded packs could pose a relatively higher risk for intramammary infections.
+Loose-housed cows continually add manure to the bedded pack, contributing both pathogenic bacteria (non-aureus staphylococci, Wuytak et. al., 2020; E. coli, Klebsiella spp., and Enterobacter spp., Eberhart, 1984; streptococci, Zadoks et al., 2005) and nutrients to the organic bedding material.
+Organic bedding alone is more likely to have a higher bacteria count than inorganic bedding (Hogan et al., 1989; Rowbotham and Ruegg, 2016), as it supplies nutrients and moisture which encourages bacterial growth.
+This could lead to higher concentrations of bacteria on teat skin for cows on bedded packs, because: 1) organic bedding is inherently associated with a higher number of bacteria on teat ends (Fairchild et al., 1982; Rowbotham and Ruegg, 2016), and 2) a higher concentration of bacteria in bedding is related to a higher concentration of bacteria on teat ends (Hogan and Smith, 1997; Zdanowicz et al., 2004; Rowbotham and Ruegg, 2016).
+This higher concentration of bacteria on teat ends may put the mammary gland at an increased risk of infection, although limited evidence exists for this relationship (Neave et al., 1966).

 Previous work describing mastitis risk and cow hygiene on bedded pack systems includes descriptive studies of actively-managed composting bedded packs (Barberg et al., 2007b; Black et al., 2013; Fávero et al., 2015; Eckelkamp et al., 2016b; Albino et al., 2018; Heins et al., 2019).
 However, research comparing milk quality and cow hygiene between bedded pack systems and more traditional housing types has so far been limited to freestalls with sand, which is an uncommon housing type for organic farms in Vermont (Andrews et al. 2021).
 These include a study comparing actively-managed composting bedded packs (CBP) and sand-bedded freestalls for farms with a history of low bulk tank somatic cell counts (Eckelkamp et al., 2016a), work describing hygiene and bulk tank milk somatic cell count (BTSCC) for sand-bedded freestalls and CBP (Adkins et al., 2022), and a comparison of CBP and two types of freestall barns (Lobeck et al., 2011).
 It is unclear whether the herds included in these prior studies were conventionally-managed or organic dairies.
 To the best of our knowledge, no studies describe and compare bulk tank milk quality, udder health and hygiene on bedded pack farms and tiestall barns of similar size and management style.